-SunTrust Banks Inc. (STI) isn’t liable for losses connected with the bankruptcy of LandAmerica Financial Group Inc., a federal appeals court ruled.
+SunTrust Banks Inc. (STI:US) isn’t liable for losses connected with the bankruptcy of LandAmerica Financial Group Inc., a federal appeals court ruled.

 A three-judge panel in Richmond, Virginia, today upheld a lower court ruling that dismissed claims by about 400 former clients of LandAmerica who allege SunTrust “aided and abetted” misconduct and engaged in a fraud conspiracy.